-At the original Redwood Hill Farm, also known as Capracopia—we celebrate dairy goats and farm life while producing quality, artisan food products.
+At the original Redwood Hill Farm, we celebrate dairy goats and farm life while producing quality, artisan products using the Capracopia label.
 Capracopia is a combination of two words: first Capra which is the genus of mammals comprised of goats, and Copia which is part of the word Cornucopia.
 We’ve all seen the curved basket with abundance spilling out.
 That curved basket is reputed to have originally been a goat horn!
 Therefore Capracopia references goats, the stars of the farm, and our diverse farm products are the abundance spilling out of “the horn of plenty”.

 We are located in the town of Sebastopol in Sonoma County.
 Our farm is nestled among the picturesque redwood trees of the northern California coast and is about 60 miles north of San Francisco.
 GO HERE to find out more about farm life on our blog page.